shpaliwal/OfficeDocs-SkypeForBusiness/Teams/direct-routing-sbc-multiple-tenants.md

 > [!NOTE]
 > The base URL and the subdomain for the individual client have to be on the same tenant to enable you to add a _direct route_ trunk.
+> Microsoft Teams carrier nodes may not occupy the same Microsoft 365 tenant as a derived node.

 ### Activate the subdomain name